shahifaqeer/cdn-analysis/README.md

 - Analysis-Timing.ipynb

 The current ipython notebook analysis requires df_timing.pkl, df_cdn.pkl, and df_asn.pkl in the results/ folder.
+A backup of the current results is available in results_old/ folder in case data is overwritten.

 ## Requirements: